guillbertrand/arduino_memory_game/README.md

 ## **Equipments**
 The equipment required for this project was:
 -	4 LEDs (red, yellow, green and blue)
--	Arduino Uno or Nano
+-	Arduino Nano every
+-   OLED I2C Display 128x64 SSD1306
 -	4 buttons with coloreds caps (red, yellow, green and blue)
 -	3 resistors 220Ω (for the red, green, yellow leds)
 -   1 resistor 10kΩ (for the blue led)